Chryzanthemum/slots/README.md

 Currently Bayesian bandit doesn't support step size because I don't fully get the math behind it yet.
 Regret seems complicated and I'm not sure how to calculate it with a non-stationary bandit.(https://arxiv.org/abs/1405.3316) Seriously, what is this garbage?
 I've spoken to the authors and this still doesn't make any sense.
 If you can do this math, hit my DM.

+Softmax doesn't have the time window stuff because its a shitty bandit strategy.

 ### API documentation
 For documentation on the slots API, see [slots-docs.md](https://github.com/Chryzanthemum/slots/blob/master/docs/slots-docs.md).